Zack Hample

-Zachary Ben Hample (born September 14, 1977) is an American baseball collector and writer.
+Zachary Ben Hample (born September 14, 1977) is an American baseball collector.
 Hample claims to have collected more than 12,000 baseballs from Major League stadiums, including Alex Rodriguez's 3,000th career hit and Mike Trout's first career home run.

-Hample has been criticized by sportswriters, players, and fans, due to his alleged aggressive tactics to collect baseballs.
+Hample has been heavily criticized by sportswriters, players, and fans due to his aggressive tactics to collect baseballs.

 Early life

 Hample was raised in New York City.
-He is the son of author, performer, playwright and cartoonist Stoo Hample.
+He is the son of author, performer, playwright, and cartoonist Stoo Hample.
 He developed an interest in baseball at the age of five.
-He hoped to play Major League Baseball and later began collecting baseball memorabilia.
+He played Division III baseball for the Guilford Quakers while studying English at Guilford College.
+During his youth, Hample hoped to play in Major League Baseball before he began collecting baseballs.

 Baseball collection history

 The first baseball that Hample caught at a game was at Shea Stadium in 1990.
-Hample has described his interest in catching foul balls as "a passion."
+Hample has described his interest in catching foul balls as "a passion".
 He has said his obsession for catching balls developed "when I got my first ball, it’s like it multiplied from there.
 I wanted it so bad, not just one, I wanted another, and another and another."

 Hample caught his 6,000th baseball in 2012.
-As of 2022, he claimed to have caught 12,000 balls.
+By 2022, he claimed to have caught 12,000 balls.
 He developed a device for catching balls at stadiums made out of a baseball glove, rubber band and pen.

-Hample claims to have developed a number of relationships with current and former professional baseball players including Richard Bleier, Heath Bell, and Jeremy Guthrie.
+Hample claims to have developed friendships with current and former professional baseball players including Richard Bleier, Heath Bell, and Jeremy Guthrie.

-Hample's baseball collecting has been controversial inside and outside the game of baseball.
-Hample's aggressive tactics have resulted in widespread criticism from sportswriters.
-According to Hample, Clayton Kershaw once refused to give him a ball, saying that he already had "7,000 of 'em."

-A documentary about Hample was released in 2022.
+Hample publishes videos about baseball and ballhawking on YouTube, where he had nearly 600,000 subscribers.
+He hires his own videographers to document some of his ballhawking exploits.
+Hample also operates a "concierge service", escorting fans to games and catching balls with them.
+He charges fans $1,500 for the experience, plus travel expenses.